ftCommunity/tx-pi/README.md

 Insert the SD card into your Pi and boot it.
 Unless you are very familiar with the Pi and are able to do a headless setup you should have a keyboard and HDMI display connected to the Pi.
-The Pi should be connected via ethernet to your home network.

-### Step 2: Do some manual preparations
+## Step 2: Do some manual preparations

 Now log into your pi using the keyboard and the screen.
 The login is "pi" and the password is "raspberry" as with any raspian installation.

-Later we'll need the IP address of the Pi.
-In order to obtain it type ```ifconfig eth0``` and memorize the address show after ```inet address:```.
-You'll need this address later.

-Now start the raspi-config tool by typing ```sudo raspi-config``` and perform the following things:
+Start the raspi-config tool by typing ```sudo raspi-config``` and perform the following things:

   1. Change the hostname to ```tx-pi```
   2. Disable "wait for network" in the ```Boot Options```
-  3. Enable SSH under ```Interfacing Options```

 Leave the raspi-config tool and shutdown the Pi by typing ```sudo shutdown -h now```.
 You don't necessarily need the keyboard and HDMI